hopehpc/hope-singularity/docs/user/submitting-a-container-to-the-cluster.md

 # Submitting a Container to the Cluster
 You've got a container!
 Now what?

-This document describes the process of submitting a personal container to the cluster.
+This document describes the process of submitting a personal container to the cluster.<br><br>

-## Table of Contents
+## Contents
 1. [Container Building Guidelines](#container-building-guidelines)
     + [Security](#security)
     + [Licensing](#licensing)